Keane & Keane: Parenting Orders and the Re Andrews Principle

 Family violence and parenting matters

-Unfortunately, many cases which reach the Family Court, particularly in relation to parenting arrangements contain allegations of family violence directed at a parent, at a child, or both.
+Unfortunately, many cases which reach the Federal Circuit and Family Court of Australia , particularly in relation to parenting arrangements contain allegations of family violence directed at a parent, at a child, or both.
 The Family Law Act 1975, requires the court to consider those allegations and depending on their nature assess the risk that a parent may pose to a child when determining appropriate parenting arrangements.
 This is particularly the case in circumstances where the allegations are denied and there is little evidence to support them.
 The court must be mindful that sometimes false allegations are made.

 Given the Act’s primary focus is protecting the child’s right to have a meaningful relationship with both parents provided the child is not at risk of harm.
 In circumstances where family violence may have occurred, the court is still required to facilitate the child having a relationship with the perpetrating parent, where that is appropriate.
 This can be achieved by the time being supervised and/or limited.

 The trial judge in Keane & Keane considered the allegations of family violence made by the mother and was ultimately critical of both the mother and the father of the reliability of their evidence in relation to that issue.

 The trial judge found that the father had committed acts of family violence on the mother round the time of separation, however not to the extent that the mother had alleged.
 The trial judge found “the possibility of past sexual abuse of the child [by the father] to be so unlikely that it cannot establish any real chance of sexual abuse” (at ).